CU-SCOPE/flood/README.md

 ## Usage
 ### Building
+#### Core
 To build the program you must first have the [libo3d3xx](https://github.com/lovepark/libo3d3xx) library installed for communicating with the Lidar.
-Only the camera and framegrabber modules are necessary, however the o3d3xx-viewer command line program in the image module is very useful for testing.
-You will also need cmake for generating makefiles.
-You will need to either install the libo3d3xx cmake modules in your path, or change the following line in the file 'src/CMakeLists.txt':
+Only the camera and framegrabber modules are necessary, however the o3d3xx-viewer command line program in the image module is very useful for testing.`
 `
-set(CMAKE_MODULE_PATH
-    /home/zach/Documents/senior_projects/libo3d3xx/cmake/modules
-    ${CMAKE_MODULE_PATH}
-    )
+To build flood navigate to the base directory in a terminal, and run the following commands:

 `

-Just change the path here to point to the 'cmake/modules' directory in the source code of libo3d3xx.
-Once this is done you simply need to create a build directory, then run `cmake ..` from inside the directory.
-This will build the executable in the directory `build/exe/pc_target`
+mkdir build
+cd build
+cmake ..
+make
+`
+The executable will then be located in the `build/bin` directory.

+#### Rendering
+A real time 3D rendering of orientation estimates is available in this program.
+To use this OpenGL drivers of 3.3 or later are required, as well as [glfw](https://github.com/glfw/glfw) for window management, [assimp](https://github.com/assimp/assimp) for model and texture loading, and [glm](https://glm.g-truc.net/0.9.8/index.html) for basic linear algebra.
+Once each of these is installed you can compile with rendering enabled.
+This can be done simply by replacing the cmake command above with:

+`
+cmake -DRENDER=True ..
+`
+If these modules are installed correctly you should then be able to run make and build the program.

+### Running
+To run the program, navigate to the `build/bin` directory and run the command `./flood {position}` replacing {position} of course with the initial x-position of the tarhttps://glm.g-truc.net/0.9.8/index.htmlget satellite.